Be prepared to ask the most important questions

 When should I speak up?Your doctor may start the appointment by asking medical questions, focusing on your symptoms and family history, for example.
 However, before the doctor begins, it can be helpful to let him or her know that you have prepared a few questions.
 That way, they know you have come prepared and can be sure to leave time to address your specific concerns.
 Try to be open with your doctor and aim to come away feeling informed on your own terms.

 A few questions to get you startedQuick tip: A few days before your doctor’s appointment, review this list of questions and keep them close by in a notebook or on your mobile.
 That way if any other concerns come to mind, you can write it down and be sure to ask at your appointment.

-- When will my blood clot (DVT) and pain go away?
+- When will my blood clot (DVTDeep Vein Thrombosis (DVT): The condition that describes when a blood clot, or thrombus, develops in a deep vein.) and pain go away?

 - How long do I need to be on treatment?